Cornell-MAE-UG/fa25-portfolio-JasperAgrawal/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in Physics and Engineering Design Passionate about wind and hydropower and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
-  *Bachelor of Science in Mechanical and Aerospace Engineering*
+  *Bachelor of Science in Environmental Engineering*
   GPA: 3.2/4.0 | Graduation: May, 2027

 - **[Ithaca High School]**